-Cardiac rehabilitation (CR) and pulmonary rehabilitation (PR) programs are an important part of recovery for those with chronic heart and lung disease and who deal with acute events and exacerbations of their conditions.
-After hospitalization, it is the standard of care to provide outpatient cardiac or pulmonary rehabilitation services, consisting of exercise and education.
-These vital programs have been shown to reduce rehospitalization and all-cause mortality, as well as improve quality of life and lifestyle choices so patients may better self-manage these chronic conditions.
+CR, ICR, and PR programs are an important part of recovery for those with chronic heart and lung disease and who deal with acute events and exacerbations of their conditions.
+These vital programs have been shown to reduce rehospitalization and all-cause mortality, as well as improve physical function, quality of life, and lifestyle choices so patients may better self-manage their chronic conditions.